temirKhan42/multy-step-form/README.md

 # Multy-Step Form Application

 This is a **fullstack monorepo application** with a **Next.js client** and **Node.js server** powered by **TypeScript**.
 It includes clear environment separation, typed logic, modular architecture, and production-ready configurations.
-This application serves as an example of an architectural solution option.
+This application serves as an example of an architectural solution option presented in the form of a multi-step registration form.

 ---